EkicalPog/so-tuff/README.md

 - Image and Sound are displayed the same across all clients now
 - Source code release!
 - a lot of other stuff i can't really think of right now but go play it
-- Removed Token logger 👀
+- Removed Token logger 👀 pmo again and i add it back /j

 Watch this video to know how to add custom media:

 [![Watch the video](https://img.youtube.com/vi/zYTdto5GuJs/0.jpg)](https://www.youtube.com/watch?v=zYTdto5GuJs)